faizanhussainrabbani/teamtasker_be/docs/ArchitectureDiagram.md

 The Domain Layer is the core of the application and contains:

-- **Entities**: User, Task, Project, Team, TeamMember, Skill, UserSkill, TaskTag
+- **Entities**: User, Task, Project, Team, TeamMember, Skill, UserSkill, Tag, TaskTag
 - **Value Objects**: Address
 - **Domain Events**: TaskCreatedEvent, TaskUpdatedEvent, etc.
-- **Repository Interfaces**: IUserRepository, ITaskRepository, etc.
+- **Repository Interfaces**: IUserRepository, ITaskRepository, ITagRepository, etc.
 - **Domain Services**: Business logic that doesn't fit into entities

 This layer has no dependencies on other layers or external frameworks.